Friday, June 30, 2017

 By Ammar Sajdi

-While it can be an effective general purpose programming language, but the real strength of Julia is the fact that provides for high performance, parallel and distributed computing.
+While it can be an effective general-purpose programming language, the real strength of Julia is the fact that provides for high-performance, parallel, and distributed computing.

-Well parallel and distributed caught my attention, i never wrote a program that can unleash the power of parallel computing.
-I locked at the language, and it is really easy to do parallel computing.
+Well parallel and distributed caught my attention, I never wrote a program that can unleash the power of parallel computing.
+I looked at the language, and it is really easy to do parallel computing.
 This makes it suitable for applications that involve intense numerical analysis

 if you want to know what people think of Julia refer to